tsavina/openvino/docs/articles_en/openvino_workflow/llms_intro.rst

 :doc:`Hugging Face vs Native OpenVINO <native_vs_hugging_face_api>`

-This comparison outlines the key differences between integrating LLMs with OpenVINO through Hugging Face frameworks and directly using native OpenVINO APIs.
-The choice between these approaches depends on the desired balance between ease of use and customizability for LLM deployment.
+This comparison shows the key differences between integrating LLMs with OpenVINO through Hugging Face frameworks and directly using native OpenVINO APIs.
+The choice depends on the desired balance between ease of use and customizability for LLM deployment.

 :doc:`LLM Weight Compression <weight_compression>`

-Weight compression in LLMs, essential for performance enhancement, is facilitated by Intel's Neural Network Compression Framework (NNCF).
-This section covers the techniques and benefits of weight compression, focusing on its importance in resource-constrained environments and overall model efficiency.
+Weight compression in LLMs, essential for performance enhancement, is facilitated by Neural Network Compression Framework (NNCF).
+This section covers the techniques and benefits of weight compression.

 :doc:`LLM Inference in OpenVINO  <gen_ai_guide>`